 From the Jubilee Home sponsorship page:

-Jubilee is where our older girls with cognitive delays and learning/behavioral disorders live.
+Jubilee is where our older girls with cognitive delays and learning and behavioral disorders live.
 We have a team of special educators on-site that work with our girls to develop social skills and establish learning habits.
-Our girls and young women take part in a vocational program to not only give them some responsibility, but to aid in making SCH more self-sustaining.
-Jubilee consists of two individual foster families equipped with foster moms to give each girl the love and attention she needs.
+Our girls and young women take part in a vocational program to not only give them some responsibility but to aid in making SCH more self-sustaining.
+Jubilee consists of two individual foster families; Jubilee Blue and Jubilee Lavender.

 *Dorothy has CP that mostly affects her hands and legs, and an intellectual disability.
 She especially loves to make music in music class!
 Needs $100/month.
 Sponsor here.